 - a specific question about a particular need.
 Will Jill get a pony?
 Will Carrie marry Big?
 Will Sherlock find the killer?
 Will Black Beauty survive?

 - It’s an emotional question of high stakes

 - about a particular person, preferably your main character(s).
-A thousand pages of statistics teach us about rough-sleeping but in Stuart: A Life Backwards; it’s Stuart’s own life story that gives it emotional urgency.
+A thousand pages of statistics teach us about rough sleeping but in Stuart: A Life Backwards (below) it’s Stuart’s own life story that gives it emotional urgency.

 - Your through-line question should be humanly attainable (achieving world peace goes in the ‘theme’ section) and

 - it must be attained or answered in the story.
 The answer doesn’t have to be yes but there should be a sense of resolution at the end.

 An example of a through-line